-In a life-threatening emergency such as sudden severe chest pain, severe breathlessness, loss of power in a limb, loss of consciousness or severe bleeding dial 999.
+In a life threatening emergency such as sudden severe chest pain, severe breathlessness, loss of power in a limb, loss of consciousness or severe bleeding dial 999.

 The surgery is equipped to treat minor injuries like small cuts and joint sprains.
-If the injury is more severe or may involve a broken bone then you should attend the Accident & Emergency (A&E) Department below:
+If the injury is more severe or may involve a broken bone then you should attend the Accident and Emergency (A&E) Department below:

 IF YOU ARE UNSURE WHETHER YOU NEED TO ATTEND A&E PLEASE TELEPHONE 111